jonathantneal/digital_signage/README.md

 ## Testing
 1. Prepare database
    `rake db:test:prepare`

+    *(This needs to be run after doing a database migration)*

 2. Run the test unit tests
    `rake test`

 ## Daemon - sign_monitor_ctl.rb
+When displays are active, they ping the digital signage server to let it know that they are still running.
+This daemon monitors when signs go down and sends an email to notify whoever is signed up to be notified of that sign.

 ### Manually start deamon
 1. cd to your rails app directory